adharshkamath/Mathy-Compiler/README.md

 Please refer to the [wiki](https://github.com/adharshkamath/Mathy-Compiler/wiki) for the Grammar, Syntax and currently supported features of the project.

-This project was done under the guidance of [Dr.Rupesh Nasre](https://www.cse.iitm.ac.in/~rupesh)
+This project was done under the guidance of [Dr. Rupesh Nasre](https://www.cse.iitm.ac.in/~rupesh)